Hi and welcome to this restorative class.

 From here we're going to make letter C's with our back.

-So with the exhale connecting the left hip and left shoulder.
+So with the exhale connecting the left hip and left shoulder and looking towards the left hip.

-And exhale other side.
+And then inhale center and exhale other side.

 Every time trying to look over your shoulder towards the hip.

-Finishing with the right side.
+Finishing with the right side and then coming to center.

-Chest and head in one direction.
+Chest and head in one direction,

-Making figure 8's.
+Making figure eights.

 You can close the eyes here if that feels good to you.

-And let's slowly switch directions.
+Let's slowly switch directions.

-And slowly come onto sitting on your heels.
+Okay perfect and then with the inhale spine to neutral and slowly come onto sitting on your heels.

 You can curl up the toes and come back onto your heels.

-We're going to stay here for a couple of moments just to stretch those feet arches a little bit.
+We're gonna stay here for a couple of moments just to stretch those.

 This might feel like we're not doing a lot.

-That's maybe okay.
+That's maybe okay,

 But we're also doing a lot.